Fmrhj/genetic-algorithm/README.md

 ### Example

-An example fittness function could be something like this:
+An example fitness function could be something like this:

 ```python
 def fitness(x, y):